executablebooks/sphinx-multitoc-numbering/docs/source/index.md

 1. Add this extension to the extensions list in your sphinx project's `conf.py`:

     ```python
-        extensions = ["sphinx_parttoc_numbering"]
+        extensions = ["sphinx_multitoc_numbering"]
     ```

 2. Use the `:numbered:` option in toctrees  if using {ref}`Sphinx <sphinx-example>` or `numbered:true` if using {ref}`Jupyter Book<jb-example>`,

 ## Contributing Guide

-Thank you for being interested in contributing to the `sphinx-parttoc-numbering`!
+Thank you for being interested in contributing to the `sphinx-multitoc-numbering`!
 Highly appreciated ✨.

 This page contains information to help you get started with development on this project.